 On thehappypelvis.ca and The Happy Pelvis instagram , I share my personal health journey, pelvic health related content as well as honest and relatable posts about living with chronic illness.
 If it is not backed by a reputable source or something I personally would not use, I won’t put in on the blog.

 I truly hope that The Happy Pelvis blog can inspire and motivate you to learn to love your pelvis + take control of your health.

 Feel free to look around and be a part of my journey as I spend my time living a happy, and almost healthy life.

-I’ve had pelvic pain issues most of my life but things derailed in October 2017.
-That is when I started to get debilitating “flares” down below.
-I went through months of testing (a lot of negative or inconclusive results) and doctor visits, which led to many unanswered questions and left me feeling alone and scared about my health and my quality of life.
+My health aggressively derailed in October 2017 after a routine UTI.
+That is when I started to get the most painful, debilitating “flares” felt in my bladder, urethra and vagina.
+I went through months of testing (a lot of negative or inconclusive results) and doctor visits, which led to many unanswered questions and left me feeling alone and scared about my health and quality of life.

-1. Interstitial Cystitis/Painful Bladder Syndrome
+1. Interstitial Cystitis/Bladder Pain Syndrome

 Since these diagnosis’, I have also been diagnosed with Lupus, Fibromyalgia and Tarlov Spinal Cysts which are also pain generators.

 If something resonates with you in my posts, don’t hesitate to reach out.
 I love hearing from other strong and resilient warriors.